jessegall/Laravel-Memoize/README.md

 This means:

 - Different instances of the same model (same ID) will share the same memoized results.
-- Freshly queried models will use existing memoized results if available.
+- Freshly queried models will use existing cached results if available.

 Here's how it looks in practice: